hynek/structlog/docs/index.md

 The first chapters teach you all you need to use *structlog* productively.
 They build gently on each other, so ideally, read them in order.
+If anything seems confusing, don't hesitate to have a look at the {doc}`glossary`!

 ```{toctree}